rapite/emulator101/README.md

 - Stack and instruction pointer logic
 - Designed to grow into a full CPU core

+## Goals
+The major goals of this project include:
+- How to maintain a C project on github
+- How to maintain a proper readme and changelog
+- How to write unit tests with Criterion
+- How to write good documents with Doxygen
+- How to build good makefiles
+- How to use gcc, Make
+- How to write a disassembler
+- How to use good C (or even general) styling formats

 ## Building the Project

 ```bash